magento/devdocs/guides/v2.0/contributor-guide/templates/basic_template.md

 {%
 include note.html
 type='tip'
 content='This is a tip callout.
-These can be used to provide useful tips or interesting fact on a topic.'
+These can be used to provide useful tips or interesting facts on a topic.'
 %}
 {%endraw%}
 {% endhighlight %}